ashley3702/GitLab/answers.md

 3. What did line 12 of this file say in commit d1d83?

-2. I should really finish writing this.
+'2.
+I should really finish writing this.'

 4. What changed between commit e474c and 82045?